RealDevExpert/Lifelines_NEXT/Chiliadal_virome/01.Upstream_analysis/README.md

 Directories contain attempts at code optimization and often contain their own README (this feature will probably be removed to avoid confusion).

 The scripts outside directories are the actual scripts used for the upstream data analysis and are enumerated in the order of execution (the same numbers are used for scripts that can be executed in parallel).
+Meaning of some cryptic two-letter abbreviations after the number:

+- sc: single-cell
+- vd: virus discovery
+- pd: post (virus) discovery
+- at: abundance table

 To execute R scripts in the upstream analysis: